 So there you have it.

-I consider nervous system education first, Somatic Practice second, Somatic Experiencing third, Feldenkrais fourth to be the golden quadrangle when it comes to healing trauma and restoring regulation, and that’s the way that Irene’s online courses (the 21-Day Nervous System Tuneup and SmartBody SmartMind) are structured so be sure to check those out.
+I consider nervous system education first, Somatic Practice second, Somatic Experiencing third, Feldenkrais fourth to be the golden quadrangle when it comes to healing trauma and restoring regulation, and that’s the way that Irene’s online curriculum (the 21-Day Nervous System Tuneup and SmartBody SmartMind) are structured so be sure to check those out.

 Above all though – it has to be someone you trust and feel safe with.
 Your gut will usually know within the first few seconds, and definitely within the first session, if the practitioner is a good fit.
 Just ask yourself –

 Do feel safe (enough) with this person?
 (It’s very common when starting trauma treatment to never have felt entirely safe, ever.
-So sometimes we need to start with safe enough).
+So sometimes we need to start with, ‘safe enough’).

 Have they shown that they are competent?
-Meaning – have they outlined some kind of treatment plan, explained it’s purpose, and helped you understand yourself better?)
+Meaning – have they outlined some kind of treatment plan, explained its purpose, and helped you understand yourself better?)